 27176Streets and highwaysSpeeding on Golden Gate Bridge1

-How do you determine if you have a clean driving record in California?
+How do you determine if you have a clean driving history in California?

 “A clean driving record in California is one without any accidents, moving violations or application of points as assigned in the California driver’s record system,” says Ruiz.